mike-grayhat/djazator/README.md

         from djazator.pub import notify_all
         notify_all({'msg': u'Hi all!'})

     and you will see it in js console

             Object {msg: "Hi all!"}

-## Advanced notifications
+## Advanced notifications:

 You can send notifications to only dedicated users.